Meet Our Team

 Lindsay Griffin, LCSW

-Lindsay Griffin is a Licensed Clinical Social Worker (LCSW) in Delaware with over 10 years experience in the mental health field.
+Lindsay Griffin is a Licensed Clinical Social Worker (LCSW) in Delaware and has been a practicing clinician since graduating in 2011.
 Lindsay’s passion includes promoting mental wellness as part of a holistic wellness routine.
-Since graduating with her master's degree she has worked with youth and adults from various socio-economic, racial, and cultural backgrounds in starting the process towards hope and mental wellness.
+Since graduating with her master's degree, she has worked with youth and adults from various socio-economic, racial, and cultural backgrounds in starting the process towards hope and mental wellness.
 She firmly believes that having the right connection with a therapist is pivotal to encouraging healing and growth.
-She is dedicated to walking alongside her clients in the therapy process.
+Lindsay is dedicated to walking alongside her clients in the therapy process.

 Vanessa Foulk, LPCMH